Parsa8728/Parsa8728/README.md

 - 👋 Hi, I’m @Parsa8728
-- 👀 I’m interested in computer
+- 👀 I’m interested in
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Computer field
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me